 Germany Travel Essentials

 To ensure your journey is as cozy, secure, and delightful as possible, it's crucial to be well-equipped with all the indispensable items you'll require.
 To give you a leg up, we've compiled a roster of 14 quintessential items that should definitely make the cut into your suitcase.
-Our Germany Essentials Checklist boasts of everything from practical picks like a universal travel adapter and a filtered water bottle, to bonus treats such as e-Sims and a neck pillow.
+Our Germany Essentials Checklist boasts of everything from practical picks like a universal travel adapter and a filtered water bottle, to bonus treats such as Travel Sim Card and a neck pillow.
 Trust us, we've got all bases covered for your upcoming German adventure.

 Shoes to pack for Germany